NBISweden/IgDiscover-legacy/doc/guide.rst

    Next, choose the directory with your database.
    The directory must contain the three files ``V.fasta``, ``D.fasta``, ``J.fasta``.
    These files contain the V, D, J gene sequences, respectively.
-   Even if have have only light chains in your data, a ``D.fasta`` file needs to be provided, just use one with the heavy chain D gene sequences.
+   Even if you have only light chains in your data, a ``D.fasta`` file needs to be provided;
+   just use one with the heavy chain D gene sequences.

    If you do not want a graphical user interface, use the two command-line